 The first Flex was one of the first trackers to get lots of personalisation options but there's also now plenty of official customisation for the Blaze, Alta, Charge 2 and Flex 2.
 We've collected together some of the top Fitbit accessories, straps and jewellery to inject a bit more personality into your wearable, for all tastes and price budgets.

 If you like the look of the 22-karat, gold-plated stainless steel Blaze, you can buy the frame as an accessory for your existing tracker.
 Choose from either a pink or a black band to complement the "satin finished" fancy frame or go for the silver (coloured) stainless steel look instead.

 Fitbit Blaze Gunmetal edition

-The smart fitness watch just got a handsome upgrade.
-Fitbit Blaze is now available in a sleek all-black Gunmetal edition (seen in the main photo above) straight from the company, and Best Buy stores online.
-You'll get a whole set that includes the band, frame and tracker for $230.
+The Fitbit Blaze is available in a sleek all-black Gunmetal edition as a handsome upgrade to the smart fitness watch.
+You'll get a whole set that includes the band, frame and tracker for $230 from Best Buy & more.

 Fitbit Blaze anklet extension

 A useful Blaze accessory for cyclists or anyone that wants to improve step tracking accuracy, the custom made strap will let you wear the fitness tracker around your ankle.
 Available in black, orange, purple, bright blue or grey, it comes in standard (adds 2-inches) or extra long (adds 4-inches) options letting you discreetly monitor wherever you go.